The Berlin Wall

 Brandenburg Gate

-The Brandenburg Gate is a neoclassical monument that has become a symbol of Berlin and Germany’s reunification.
+The Brandenburg Gate is a neoclassical structure which has become synonymous with Berlin and reunified Germany.

-Constructed in the late 18th century, it served as a grand entrance to the city.
-Today, it stands as a powerful
+Built in the late 18th century it was a grand entrance to the city.
+Today it is a mighty

 symbol of peace and unity.
-The gate is often a focal point for celebrations and events in the city, including the
+The gate is sometimes a point of celebration and event in a city, including the

 famous New Year’s Eve celebration.